Enabling Erasure Coding

 Using Erasure Coding for Existing Data

-In order to use EC with existing data, that data must be copied into a directory that has EC enabled.
-To copy the data, you can use distcp or Cloudera Manager's BDR.
+To use EC with existing data, that data must be copied into a directory that has EC enabled.
+Use the distcp tool or Cloudera Manager's Backup and Disaster Recovery (BDR).

 Using Erasure Coding for New Data